Towards an effective implementation of key legislation in the field of sustainable energy

 Overview

-The LIFE-2025-CET-POLICY call, part of the LIFE Clean Energy Transition program, aims to bolster the implementation of sustainable energy legislation within the European Green Deal and REPowerEU Plan.
+The LIFE-2025 call, part of the LIFE Clean Energy Transition program, aims to bolster the implementation of sustainable energy legislation within the European Green Deal and REPowerEU Plan.
 Specifically, it focuses on the Renewable Energy Directive (RED) and invites proposals supporting national and regional public authorities in their implementation efforts.
 The call excludes scopes related to the Energy Efficiency Directive and the Energy Performance of Buildings Directive, which are addressed in other topics.

 The primary objective is to enhance the capacity and knowledge of public administrations, foster collaboration among implementing bodies across Member States, and improve the effectiveness of policy measures.
 This includes better planning, design, and evaluation, as well as ensuring consistent implementation of legal provisions across energy legislation and sectors.
 The call also emphasizes the use of appropriate tools and methods to improve data availability, quality, monitoring, and reporting, ultimately leading to a better understanding and measurement of the impacts of sustainable energy policies.